janhq/ichigo/synthetic_data/README.md

 ### 8.2 Audio Tokenizer

-The `AudioTokenizer` class uses EncodecModel to process audio waveforms into tokenized representations.
+The `AudioTokenizer` class uses WhisperSpeech and Ichigo Tokenizer to process audio waveforms into tokenized representations.
 It can also decode audio tokens back into waveforms if needed.

 ## 9. Data Flow